DionneMaguire/dionnes_wines/README.md

 If they click ok, then the wine is deleted and they get a message to say the named wine has been deleted.

 The store owner can also add, edit and delete blogs.
-There is security for this similar to the add wines and to stop people accessing these pages through the urls.The option for Blog management, brings the store user to the add blog page.
+There is security for this similar to the add wines and to stop people accessing these pages through the urls.
+The option for Blog management, brings the store user to the add blog page.

 ### Add blog page